 - Obtain travel signatures on your I-20 at least one week prior to your travel date.

 - Notify the PDSO or a DSO if you must leave school for any reason.

 - Obey ALL state and federal laws, and the Bristol Community College student handbook policies.

 - Depart from the U.S. in a timely manner, and remember that in order to maintain proper visa status you have no more than five months in order to begin your studies at another institution in the U.S.

 - SEVIS - Student and Exchange Visitor Information System – this is an internet-based system that collects, maintains, and tracks information on international students on F-1 visa status.
 Your I-20 form is generated by this system.
 BCC’s Office of Admission is required to report to SEVIS on all student activity.

 - DHS - Department of Homeland Security, which oversees SEVIS

-- CIS - U.S. Citizenship and Immigration Services
+- USCIS - U.S. Citizenship and Immigration Services

 - ICE - U.S. Immigration and Customs Enforcement

 - The Department of Homeland Security offers a grace period to F-1 visa holders.